CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-01-31-testing-rake-tasks-with-rspec.markdown

 ### It's a Bird...
 It's a Plane...
 It's FactoryGirl!

-In my Rspec tests, you will see things like the following:
+In my RSpec tests, you will see things like the following:

 ```ruby
 FactoryGirl.create(:question)